 With Cyral you can create access-control permissions and restrictions based on well-defined rules that can include the job or role of the user, the account they want to access, and the data within the repo.
 The permissions can be pre-configured by administrators ahead of time, or granted just in time based on access requests from users.

 Cyral sidecar can be configured to limit the client IP addresses from where requests to the data repository can be allowed.
 This can be used to expose the underlying repo to applications on the internet, while protecting them from unwanted traffic.

 With Cyral, administrators can specify which accounts users can access within a database depending on their SSO group.
 This enables easy, role-based access administration and eliminates the need to create unique accounts for each user.

 Cyral can restrict access to privileged accounts only for users who are on call at a given point in time.
-This helps ensure least privilege, while fully enabling engineers working on incident resolution.
+This helps ensure least privilege access, while fully enabling engineers working on incident resolution.

 Cyral enables administrators to ensure least privilege for all their databases and data lakes without impeding user workflows or creating organizational friction.

 Access to a database can be configured for only specific users, and the permissions set to expire with time.

 Customer databases can be set up without any standing access, with ad-hoc approvals to enable users to log in.